 Psychology (mental health)

 Have you always been fascinated by human behavior and, in understanding why people behave the way they do?
 Do you have a big heart and an interest in helping others live their best lives?
 If so, a degree in psychology with a concentration in mental health may be an ideal direction to consider.

 A bachelor’s degree in psychology prepares students to assist, motivate and counsel people who are facing big challenges in their lives.
 You’ll study a variety of topics including neuroscience, experimental and abnormal psychology, research methods, ethics, human personality, and human development.
 This range of subjects can make the entire learning experience really meaningful.

 What Career Can You Have with This Degree?

 Many students will go on to earn their graduate degrees to become licensed school counselors, therapists and psychiatrists, however, there are many jobs opportunities for those with only a bachelor’s degree and opportunities that exist outside of a clinical or mental health field.
 For instance, some graduates may take an entry-level work in human resources, public relations, or even marketing.

 According to the BLS, employment of mental health counselors is projected to grow 22% from 2021 to 2031, MUCH faster than the average for all occupations.
 Also reported by the BLS, the median annual wage for mental health counselors was $48,520 in May 2021 with the highest 10 percent earning more than $77,980.

 Psychology (Child Development)

 Are you someone who loves kids?
 Do you want to be a positive force in their life, helping them to develop into the best versions of themselves?
 Then a degree in psychology with a concentration in Child Development could be a great option for you.

-This program will teach students skills that may be applied to jobs that focus on the health and well-being of kids and adolescence.
+This program will teach students skills that may be applied to jobs that focus on the health and well-being of kids and adolescents.
 Typical BA programs offer child psychology as a concentration within a more general psychology major, though some schools do offer a major directly in child psychology.
 Many programs will also offer practical training through fieldwork in addition to coursework, making the learning experience really wholesome.